LorenzoPiombini/Database/README.md

   - DEL expects two or three arguments *file name*, the *key* for the record that we want to delete in the file and you can specify the *index number* to delete the data in that specific index - if you do not specify the index the key value pair will be deleted from index 0 -.
     - this command will delate the record specified  by the *key*.
   - DELa expects one argument *file name*, and will delate all the indexes data.
-    - this command will delate the record specified  by the *key*.

 you need root privilege to run the install and clean rules.